PainMain/PainMain/README.md

 - 👋 Hi, I’m @PainMain
-- 👀 I’m interested in back-end, front end, ev everything >.<
+- 👀 I’m interested in back-end, front end, everything (i'm new in this world >.<)
 - 🌱 I’m currently learning html/css/c++
 - 💞️ I’m looking to collaborate on everything too  ^v^
 - 📫 How to reach me - Discord: PainMain#1352